17 January 2020

 The RFU decided that the two national leagues that made up the Courage Clubs Championship should expand and become more competitive effectively committing the clubs involved to going professional with all that implied.
 Given its history and desire to compete at the top level of club rugby not just in England but also in Europe, it was no surprise that London Irish accepted the challenge posed by the new era.

 London Irish moved into their brand new £12 million training complex on the 1st July 2014 to begin the new era of London Irish Rugby Club.

 The new 63-acre site is four times the size of the Avenue training facility and features 17 pitches, five full-size pitches, one of which is an artificial 4G surface, and 12 junior pitches.
 The clubhouse is state-of-the art and includes elite equipment required for a professional rugby team.

-The training facility has also been named as a Rugby World Cup training facility and will host Wales and Fiji during the group stages of the tournament.
+The training facility was also named as a Rugby World Cup training facility and hosted Wales and Fiji during the group stages of the tournament.